SENSUIKAN!

 29 May 1942:

-At 0420, a floatplane with its navigation lights on is sighted as it circles twice over the harbor near where the heavy cruiser USS CHICAGO (CA-29) is anchored.
+At 0420, a floatplane with its navigation lights on is sighted as it circles twice over the harbor near where USS CHICAGO (CA-29) is anchored.
 It is thought to be an American plane, but eventually RAAF fighters are sent up to intercept, but they are unsuccessful.
 While landing in heavy seas, Ito's plane capsizes and is later scuttled.
 Ito reports sighting a "battleship".
-He also spots the converted hospital ship ORANJE.
+He also spots converted hospital ship ORANJE.
 Captain Sasaki orders an attack on Sydney harbor by his midget submarines.

 31 May 1942: